zeitkunst/FluidNexus/README.rst

 Installing on Ubuntu
 --------------------

-Installation on Ubuntu requires a number of packages which can be installed using ``sudo apt-get apt-get install python-bluez python-qt4 pyqt4-dev-     tools python-protobuf libavahi-compat-libdnssd1``.
+Installation on Ubuntu requires a number of packages which can be installed using ``sudo apt-get apt-get install python-bluez python-qt4 pyqt4-dev-tools python-protobuf libavahi-compat-libdnssd1``.
+Other distributions will need their equivalent.
+The code should work on python 2.5, but this hasn't been tested.

 Installing on Windows
 ---------------------